railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 You'll be asked what View Mode you want during the Configuration stage. :guilabel:`Extended Interface` is recommended at this stage.
 You don't need any additional users.

-Then install the ``purchase`` module, which installs several other modules as dependencies.
+Then install the :mod:`purchase` module, which installs several other modules as dependencies.
 Continue the remainder of this chapter logged in as the admin user.

 Price request from the supplier